Agricultural Literacy Curriculum Matrix

 - Ask the students if they think all of the ingredients in Phin’s soup can be grown in our state?
 (Your response will depend on your location.)
 Ask the students if they think they can buy these ingredients locally grown all year long.
 Discuss what factors would affect the availability of locally grown food.

 - Pass one Food/Farm Connection card to each student.
-Allow students to walk around the classroom and find the student who has their matching card.
-Students should match the food item with its farm source. (ex.
-Oatmeal—oats, French fries—potatoes, eggs— chicken, applesauce—apples) Discuss the connections as a class.
+Allow the students to walk around the classroom and find the student who has their matching card.
+The students should match the food item with its farm source (ex. oatmeal—oats, French fries—potatoes, eggs—chicken, applesauce—apples).
+Discuss the connections as a class.

 Activity 2: Where Does Your Food Come From?